PRX/Infrastructure/ci/README.md

 CI will attempt to run if the following conditions are met:

 - The repository is in the PRX GitHub organization (public or private)
-- A commit is made to a master branch or a change is made to a pull request
+- A commit is made to a default branch or a code change is made to a pull request
 - The repository contains a `buildspec.yml` file
 - The `buildspec.yml` contains the string `PRX_`